AnnieEvans83/Curriculum/README.md

 [Unit 5][#5]

+  * Programming: Scripts, Terminals and Dictionaries

   * Topic: Image Classification

   * Lab: Car recognizes pedestrians and stop signs

 [Unit 6][#6]

   * Special Topic: Public policy (How will autonomous driving change our daily lives?)

-  * Programming: Scripts, Terminals and Dictionaries

-  * Lab: Using sonar and camera sensors to recognize pedestrians
+  * Lab: Using sonar and camera sensors combined to recognize pedestrians

 [Unit 7][#7]

-  * Programming: Functions calling other functions

   * Topic: Neural Networks

+  * Programming / Data Science: Training and testing your model

   * Lab: Car self-drives in a track - part 1

 [Unit 8][#8]

-  * Programming / Data Science: Training and testing your model
+  * Special Topic: How to pitch your project

+  * Programming: Creating modules in Python

   * Lab: Car self-drives in a track - part 2

-  * Special Topic: How to pitch your project

 -------------------------------------------------------------------------------